 - Camouflage doors.
 To short-circuit a compulsion to wander into off-limits rooms, you might place curtains over doors or camouflage doors with paint or wallpaper that matches the surrounding walls.
 A mirror or a stop sign on the door might help, too.

 - Use a GPS device.
-You might consider having your loved one wear a GPS or other tracking device that can send electronic alerts about his or her location.
+Consider having your loved one wear a GPS or other tracking device that can send electronic alerts about his or her location.
 If your loved one wanders, the GPS device can help you find him or her quickly.

 Wanderers who get lost can be difficult to find because they often behave unpredictably.
-For example, they may not call for help or respond to searchers' calls.
-Once found, wanderers may not remember their names or where they live.
+For example, they might not call for help or respond to searchers' calls.
+Once found, wanderers might not remember their names or where they live.

 If your loved one is lost, contact local authorities and the safe-return program — if you've enrolled — right away.
-A search should begin immediately, typically beginning in a five-mile radius of where the person was last seen.
+The sooner you ask for help, the sooner your loved one is likely to be found.